ronnievormelker/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging that there will always be unforeseen ways in which users may interact with or misuse it.
 It serves as a reminder to continually strive for improvement and adaptability in our programming practices.

+# 2023-11-18
+- Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
+This involves staying up-to-date with the latest programming languages, frameworks, and tools, as well as understanding the principles of software development and design.
+By constantly learning and improving your skills, you will be able to better adapt and succeed in the industry.

+One of the most important aspects of programming is problem-solving.
+When faced with a challenging problem, take a step back, break it down into smaller components,and analyze the issue from different angles.
+Use logical thinking and creativity to come up with innovative solutions.
+Practice debugging and testing your code, which will help you identify and fix errors more efficiently.
+Remember that every problem provides an opportunity to learn and grow.